danukenOW/OW-introduction-to-git/README.md

 1. Clone this repository: **git clone git@github.com:danukenOW/OW-introduction-to-git.git** in Git Bash

-2. You will then be copying the files contained in this repository to the repo you created in the previous sections
+2. You will then be copying the files contained in this repository to the repo you created in the previous sections (instructions on OpenedX)

 ### Questions?